psychopy/psychopy/docs/source/gettingStarted.rst

 Being able to inspect Builder-generated code is nice, but its possible to write code yourself, directly.
 With the Coder and various libraries, you can do virtually anything that your computer is capable of doing, using a full-featured modern programming language (python).

-For variety, lets say hello to the Spanish-speaking world (mostly just to show off unicode).
+For variety, lets say hello to the Spanish-speaking world.
+PsychoPy knows Unicode (UTF-8).

 If you are not in the Coder, switch to it now.